brown-csci1660/dropbox-examples/README.md

 1. Make sure your virtual environment is active
 2. Make sure pip is up to date by running `pip install --upgrade pip`
-3. Inside the root directory of your repo, run `python -m pip install -r requirements.txt`
+3. Inside the root directory of your repo, run `pip install -r requirements.txt`

 #### Testing the Installation